-The Call to Action is perhaps the most crucial part of your sales presentation.
+The Call-to-Action (CTA) is perhaps the most crucial part of your sales presentation.
 It summarizes the purpose of your pitch in a bold statement that urges your prospects to take positive action.
-In other words, the Call to Action puts the ball on their side of the court.
-To be effective, a Call to Action needs to be direct, precise, and straight to the point.
+In other words, the CTA puts the ball on their side of the court.
+To be effective, a CTA needs to be direct, precise, and straight to the point.

 9.)
 Don’t forget to follow up